Introduction To New Testament Greek 2

-- To learn the basic morphology, syntax, and vocabulary of the Greek language of the New Testament
+- To become familiar with the basic morphology and vocabulary of the Greek New Testament (GNT).

-- To appreciate the value of knowing and being able to use Greek in the study of the New Testament and especially in ministry
+- To appreciate the value of being able to exegete the text in its original language for use in ministry.

 - To be able to read the Greek New Testament with the aid of a lexicon, recognizing all major syntax and vocabulary.